HabanaAI/Model-References/PyTorch/examples/multi_tenants/README.md

 #### Run 2 ResNet50 Jobs on Total 8 HPUs with torch.compile enabled

-Running `multi_tenants_resnet_pt.sh` script without setting any arguments invokes 2 ResNet50 jobs in parallel, each using 4 Gaudis.
+Running the script without setting any arguments invokes 2 ResNet50 jobs in parallel, each using 4 Gaudis.

 ```bash
 bash multi_tenants_resnet_pt.sh
 ```

 #### Run 2 ResNet50 Jobs on Total 4 HPUs with torch.compile enabled

-User can also provide two sets of module IDs as the script arguments, i.e., `multi_tenants_resnet_pt.sh "0,1" "2,3"`, invokes 2 jobs in parallel, each using 2 Gaudis.
+User can also provide two sets of module IDs as the script arguments.
+The following command invokes 2 jobs in parallel, each using 2 Gaudis.

 ```bash
 bash multi_tenants_resnet_pt.sh "0,1" "2,3"